Self Directed Support

 If we decide that you need community care or children's services we can give you money so that you can arrange and buy the services yourself, this is called direct payments.

-Someone who receives direct payments has the choice of either purchasing the services from an agency, by employing one or more personal assistants or a combination of both.
+Someone who receives self directed support has the choice of either purchasing the services from an agency, by employing one or more personal assistants or a combination of both.

 A social work assessment is necessary to establish what you need, your eligibility and the amount of direct payment required.

-The needs assessment process will be the same regardless of whether you are assessed as likely to receive services or direct payments.
+The needs assessment process will be the same regardless of whether you are assessed as likely to receive services or self directed support.

 If you are assessed as needing a service your social worker, occupational therapist or social work assistant can provide advice and information about the scheme.

-Direct Payments provide Social Work with an alternative way to meet a person's assessed need for service.
+Self directed support provides the Social Work with an alternative way to meet a person's assessed need for a service.

 Adults and Social Care